Velfo/stock-portfolio/README.md

 # StockPortfolio

+Display application that pulls staocks API from Quandl and displays it on the front end.
+Users can also buy and sell stocks and check their available balance.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

 ## Development server